ELNARMOTON79/ELNARMOTON79/README.md

 ## 🔭 I'm currently working on:

-I'm working on several personal projects, including a web application for task management and a technology blog.
+I'm working on several personal projects, including a blog web and school projects.

 ## 🌱 I'm currently learning: